Laoyu84/4onebench/README.md

 ![Flow of LLMs-based Agent](images/eval_result.png)

 ## Features and Architecture
 The architecture of 4-One Bench utilize a **Generator-Verifier** design pattern.
-In this setup, the **Generator** converts tasks into routines based on predefined knowledge graphs , while the **Verifier** employs LLMs to validate generated.routines
+In this setup, the **Generator** converts tasks into routines based on predefined knowledge graphs , while the **Verifier** employs LLMs to validate generated routines

 Furthermore, the evaluation system has 4 "One" features: